LuigiGalluccio/FederatedRainWeather/README.md

 #### With Federated Learning

-To run the project using Federated Learning:
+To run the project in a federated learning setting:

-1. Open **multiple terminal windows** (one for the server, and one for each client).
+1. Open **multiple terminal windows** - one for the server, and one for each client, with a minimum of 4 clients.

-2. In each terminal, navigate to either:
+2. In every terminal, navigate to the directory of the model you want to use:

    * `src/model/transformer/`
-   * or `src/model/crossformer/`
+   * `src/model/crossformer/`

 3. In the **first terminal**, start the federated learning **server**: